Skip to main content

 To complete this task:

-- In the credentials table, locate the OAuth Client credentials you want to rotate.
+3. In the credentials table, locate the OAuth Client Credentials you want to rotate.

-- Copy the strings under Client ID and Client Secret and save them to a secure place.
-You can view these credentials only once.
+8. Copy the strings under Client ID and Client Secret and save them to a secure location.
+You can view the Client Secret only once.
 After you leave this page, you can view your Client ID, but you can no longer view your Client Secret.

 Revoke credentials